 - start together - remain together through the entire race.
-The team must be so close that they're at all times able to maintain verbal communication. - check in and check out of all checkpoints along the route regardless of plans to stop and rest. - cross the finish line together .
+The team must be so close that they're at all times able to maintain verbal communication. - check in and check out of all checkpoints along the route regardless of plans to stop and rest.
+At all checkpoints, there will be ten (10) minutes obligatory stop - cross the finish line together.